bilaalrashid/bbc-news-swift/README.md

 A Swift client and [unofficial documentation](https://bilaalrashid.github.io/bbc-news-swift/) for the BBC News API.

+This project is for educational and research purposes only.

 ## Installation

 bbc-news-swift can be installed using [Swift Package Manager](https://www.swift.org/documentation/package-manager/) by adding the following to your `Package.swift` file: